GautamShine/toxic-docs/README.md

 # toxic-docs
-Document analysis and categorization for the ToxicDocs repository
+Document analysis and classification for the ToxicDocs collection